Healthy Recipes Blog

 Searing the steak on the edges.

-Transfer the cooked steaks to plates, loosely cover them with foil, and let them rest for about five minutes before serving them.
+Transfer the cooked steaks to a plate, loosely cover them with foil, and let them rest for about five minutes before serving.

 Lamb steak is served on a black dinner plate.